harness/developer-hub/docs/security-testing-orchestration/use-sto/stop-builds-based-on-scan-results/github-triggers.md

 ---
-title: Trigger STO scans to block pull requests with vulnerabilities
+title: GitHub triggers to block pull requests with vulnerabilities
-description: How to trigger STO scans to block PRs with vulnerabilities.
+description: Trigger STO scans to block GitHub PRs with vulnerabilities.
-sidebar_label: Trigger STO scans to block pull requests
+sidebar_label: GitHub triggers to block pull requests
 sidebar_position: 5
+redirect_from:
+  - /docs/security-testing-orchestration/use-sto/stop-builds-based-on-scan-results/trigger-sto-scans-to-block-prs-with-vulnerabilities
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-You can create Git event triggers to support a variety of STO workflows and use cases.
+You can create GitHub event triggers to support a variety of STO workflows and use cases.
 This topic describes how to do the following:

 - Trigger an STO pipeline that detects vulnerabilities and blocks merging when a pull request targets a protected branch and/or updates specific files in the repo.
 - Include a keyword in a review comment to trigger a new scan if a previous pipeline execution failed.
 - Set branch protection rules that block pull requests if the STO pipeline fails.

 The following steps outline the basic workflow:

 1. [Create a trigger](#create-the-trigger) for your Harness pipeline.

    This should automatically register an outbound webhook in your Git repo.

 2. [Create a pull request](#test-the-outbound-webhook-and-trigger) to test the webhook and trigger.

 3. [Add a branch protection rule](#add-a-branch-protection-rule) to ensure that the pull request cannot be merged if the Harness pipeline fails.